argilla-io/awesome-argilla-datasets/sharegpt/README.md

 2. Toxicity
 3. Quality

-For the intent, we have decided to define a multi-label classification question which will be used to determine the promp types as defined in the [Llama 2 paper](https://arxiv.org/abs/2307.09288).
+For the intent, we have decided to define a multi-label classification question which will be used to determine the promp ttypes as defined in the [Llama 2 paper](https://arxiv.org/abs/2307.09288).
 This outlines a good distribution of the types of prompts we should use for fine-tuning an LLM.

 - Generation: A statement that indicates the need for open generation.
 - Rewrite: A statement that is rewritten by the model.